stefanino-ch/gqrx-apscheduler/README.md

 Together with the source files you will find a template called gqrx.toml which should simplify your first trials.

-A valid shedule file contains at least the following three configuration blocks
+A valid schedule file contains at least the following three configuration blocks
 - **[connection-settings]**
 - **[initial-setup]**
 - as many you need of **[[task]]** blocks